ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 Window and the duration between out-of-band communication attempts SHOULD be much less than the typical time between state loss events.
 Similarly, in a Third-Party Auditing deployment, the maximum acceptable lag for an auditor SHOULD be much less than the typical time between state loss events.
+This minimizes the likelihood that a state loss event could be useful to a misbehaving transparency log.

 In applications where client state is typically ephemeral (like a web page), or where state loss could possibly be triggered adversarially, a Third-Party